Call Mon-Sun:

 A person should never abruptly stop taking Zyprexa as the shock to the body can be severe and intolerable.
 Even with a slow taper, especially without proper support, withdrawals can tend to be long-lasting, and near to impossible to tolerate.

 Where the drug was taken long-term, seek professional help to avoid lingering Zyprexa withdrawal symptoms.
 These can last for weeks, months, or even years without adequate support and Zyprexa withdrawal protocols in place.
-Sometimes antipsychotic drug withdrawals can be severe and last for weeks or months, even after only a few weeks of taking these medications.
+Sometimes antipsychotic drug withdrawals can be severe and in some persons, may last for weeks or longer, especially where the drug was withdrawn too fast, or without necessary support in place.

 Treatment for Zyprexa Dependence, Abuse, and Addiction